 - Donaldson Scholars Academy – A year-round program open to students in the Pulaski County Special School District that aims to improve the educational achievement for all students, with a special attention to African American students and others who are at-risk of academic failures due to socioeconomic disadvantage, or other factors.

 - Summer Bridge Academy – A three-week residential program aimed at preparing incoming freshmen for college-level work eliminating the need for them to take remedial math and English courses.
-The program is open to all high school seniors who have been admitted to UALR, but based on test scores are required to take remediation courses.
+The program is open to all high school seniors who have been admitted to UA Little Rock, and based on test scores are required to take remediation courses.